apache/spark/docs/building-spark.md

 ## Running R Tests

-To run the SparkR tests you will need to install the R package `testthat` (run `install.packages("testthat")` from R shell).
+To run the SparkR tests you will need to install the [testthat](http://cran.r-project.org/web/packages/testthat/index.html) package first:

+    R -e 'install.packages("testthat", repos="http://cran.us.r-project.org")'

 You can run just the SparkR tests using the command:

     ./R/run-tests.sh